 - Share button now on the controller

 One more addition to the new controller is a share button, right in the middle of the unit, below the white Xbox button.
-That's an interesting change, which brings Xbox into line with the Playstation 4, along with the Nintendo Switch in having a way to take a screenshot with one button press.
+That's an interesting change, which brings Xbox into line with the Playstation 4 and 5, along with the Nintendo Switch in having a way to take a screenshot with one button press.

-Of course, it could do more than that, including letting you share your screenshots and recordings with friends and social media networks.
+Of course, it can also do more than that, including letting you share your screenshots and recordings with friends and social media networks.

 Price and availability

-The contoller is now available for pre-order alongside the new consoles, meaning we know that it costs £54.99 or $59.99, which means that it's still a good deal cheaper than Microsoft's more fully-featured controller, the Xbox Elite Controller 2.
+The controller is now available alongside the new consoles, and it costs £54.99 or $59.99, which means that it's still a good deal cheaper than Microsoft's more fully-featured controller, the Xbox Elite Controller 2.